-4chicken breasts1/2 inch thick, boneless and skinless
+4chicken breasts or cutlets½ inch thick, boneless and skinless

-1.33cupsshredded mozzarella cheese
+1⅓cupsshredded whole milk mozzarella cheese

-1/2teaspoonground black pepper
+½teaspoonground black pepper

-To begin, preheat your oven to 400 degrees.
+To begin, preheat your oven to 400 °F.

 Spray a rimmed baking sheet lightly with non-stick cooking spray.
 Place the chicken breasts on it and season on both sides with salt and pepper.

-Chicken breasts are so large these days (mine were seven ounces each), I usually buy two for this recipe and then slice them in half horizontally.
-This yields four pieces that are about one half of an inch thick.If your breasts are thicker, you will need to pound them until they are the proper thickness.
-To do this, place one breast in a plastic storage bag and seal after removing as much air as possible.
-Then take a meat mallet or rolling pin and gently pound the meat until it is one-half inch thick.
-Repeat as needed with the rest of the breasts.
-When I have it I like to use my homemade basil pesto; refrigerated pesto is the next best thing, with jarred pesto coming in third.
-Jarred pesto still works and I have made this recipe with it plenty of times and it is still delicious.
-You can save on clean-up by lining your baking sheet with aluminum foil or a sheet of parchment paper before adding the chicken.If you are a fan of dark meat, swap out the chicken breasts with boneless, skinless chicken thighs.
-This recipe calls for Roma tomatoes and I think they work the best because they are not quite as juicy as other varieties.
-However, feel free to substitute whatever kind of tomatoes you have on hand, even cherry tomatoes work.
-Basil pesto is a versatile condiment and I usually always have a jar in my pantry.
+Chicken breasts are so large these days (mine were seven ounces each) I usually buy two for this recipe and then slice them in half horizontally.
+This yields four pieces that are about half an inch thick.
+You can also use cutlets.If your breasts are an uneven thickness, you will need to pound them until they are about the same.
+To do this, place a breast in a plastic storage bag, take a meat mallet or rolling pin, and gently pound the meat until it is half an inch thick.
+Repeat as needed.
+When I have it, I like to use my homemade basil pesto.
+Purchased refrigerated pesto is the next best thing, with jarred pesto coming in third.
+Jarred pesto still works, and I have made this recipe with it plenty of times, and it is still delicious.
+Pesto is a versatile condiment, and I always have a jar in my pantry.
 Try mixing it with pasta, adding it to mayonnaise to make basil pesto aioli or a homemade salad dressing, or use it instead of pizza sauce to top a homemade pizza.
-It's full of flavor and can be a lifesaver in the kitchen.Don't be shocked if you see a bunch of oil at the bottom of your pan after cooking the chicken.
-This is merely the olive oil from the pesto and won't hurt anything.
+It's full of flavor and can be a real timesaver in the kitchen.You can save on clean-up by lining your baking sheet with aluminum foil or a sheet of parchment paper before adding the poultry.If you are a fan of dark meat, swap out the breasts with boneless, skinless thighs.
+However, the thighs will need to be cooked a little longer.
+This recipe calls for Roma tomatoes, and I think they work the best because they are not quite as juicy as other varieties.
+However, feel free to substitute whatever kind of tomatoes you have on hand; even cherry tomatoes work.
+Don't be shocked if you see a bunch of oil or liquid at the bottom of your pan after the poultry is done.
+This is the olive oil from the pesto and won't hurt anything.